hd-code/pattern-learning-xai-ls/README.md

 ## Building Standalone Executable

 Executables can only be build for the operating system the machine currently has.
-So, `.exe` can only be compiled on a Windows machine, a macOS executable only on a mac and so on.
+So, `.exe` can only be compiled on a Windows machine, `.app` only on a mac and so on.

 Executables are compiled with `PyInstaller`.
 Run the following command to build the app: